Hollywood Hotel (film): Production

 Warner Bros. originally wanted Bette Davis to play both Mona Marshall and her stand-in, but Davis managed to convince them that it was not a good idea.

 The studio was sued by both the Campbell Soup Company, who sponsored the Hollywood Hotel radio program, and by the hotel itself, for using the name without authorization.
 The Hollywood Hotel at its peak had attracted the royalty of Hollywood, such as Mary Pickford and Douglas Fairbanks, but it had fallen in prominence by the time this film was made.
-Some exteriors of the hotel appear in the films.
+Some exteriors of the hotel appear in the film.
 The hotel no longer exists, in its place is the Dolby Theatre, from where the Academy Awards presentations have originated since 2001.